SOQCSAdmin/SOQCS/README.md

 For extended information about how to use SOQCS library in your own projects check the documentation.
 # 3. Documentation #
-For more details about how to program with the SOQCS library, add it to your project or learn the details of the available methods and classes consult the available documentation that can be found in the root folder of SOQCS.
-It can be accessed by clicking on **Documentation.html** after downloading the library and executing the configuration script.
-Otherwise, it will be found compressed in the file doc.zip .
+<p align="justify"> For more details about how to program with the SOQCS library, add it to your project or learn the details of the available methods and classes consult the available documentation that can be found in the root folder of SOQCS.
+It can be accessed by clicking on <b>Documentation.html</b> after downloading the library and executing the configuration script.
+Otherwise, it will be found compressed in the file doc.zip .</p>

 # 4. Authorship #
 <b>Javier Osca</b> <br>